ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ```

 #### Low-level Errors
-Errors which do not originate inside the high-level API itself
+Errors which do not originate inside the high-level API itself are wrapped into a `ElektraError` struct with error code
+`ELEKTRA_ERROR_CODE_LOW_LEVEL`.
+The high-level Error API provides methods (`elektraKDBError*`) to access the properties of the low-level
+error.
+You can also access the key to which the error was originally attached, as well as any possible low-level warnings.

 ## Reading and writing values